XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/trophies.md

 </div>

 ### Info
-This item requires 3 stones to fucntion.
+This item requires 3 stones to function.
 You don't need all 3, and you can add them in any order.

 ### Where to find
 This item is found by killing a Withered Samurai.